eyedeekay/i2p-ssh-config/README.md

 features I want it to yet, but I've tried it and it works.

 It runs a totally separate sshd, with different keys than the default sshd.
-Since it depends on sshd being installed, which means that if you don't have OpenSSH already configured then you'll end up with a new, running sshd.
+Since it depends on sshd being installed, it attempts to detect a pre-existing /etc/ssh/sshd_config and if one does not exist, it stops the default sshd after installing the package.
+If someone knows a better way to do that I'd like to know.

 The larger point is that with the use of /etc/i2pd/tunnels.conf.d instead of a single monolithic tunnels.conf file, it becomes possible to express the